 Which alternative is cheapest?

 Raindrop Pro at $3/mo and Instapaper Premium at $5.99/mo.
 Matter Premium is $8/mo.
-Keep's Pro tier is $10/mo, similar to Reader, but Keep has a free tier that doesn't time out after 30 days.
+Keep Plus starts at $10/mo, with higher Pro and Max tiers if you need more full-content items, and Keep's free tier doesn't time out after 30 days.

 Which alternative handles newsletters as well as Reader?